-It would be impractical (and potentially confusing to members) if the Trustee sourced and listed the charges and transaction costs for all of the funds potentially available to members with DC elements within the Scheme, particularly the 200+ funds available for the COMPS held with Aviva and the 300+ funds available for the AVCs held with Aegon.
+It would be impractical (and potentially confusing to members) if the Trustee sourced and listed the charges and transaction costs for all of the funds potentially available to members with DC elements within the Scheme, particularly the 300+ funds available for the AVCs held with Aegon.

-As a result, the Trustee has focused on requesting that the fund managers provide the level of charges and transaction costs applicable to the funds being used as at 31 December 2021 in the different sections.
+As a result, the Trustee has focused on requesting that the fund managers provide the level of charges and transaction costs applicable to the funds being used as at 31 December 2022 in the different sections.